Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 # Evolutionary Computation (EC)

 In this page, we try our best to provide a (relatively complete) reference list for the **original/seminal/landmark/survey/review** papers from the EC field, in order to help better understand EC (especially for newcomers).
-However, owing to the uncountable paper amount (which keeps growing everyday), we have to select a small set of *representative* works (note that how to select is a non-trivial work, depending on our *possibly biased* experience).
+However, owing to the uncountable paper amount (which still keeps growing everyday), we have to select a *very small* set of *representative* works (note that how to select is a non-trivial work, depending on our *definitely biased* reading experience).

-Since there are still other worth-citing papers missed here, we expect to continue to add them in the future if you report them via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).
+Since there are still many other worth-citing papers missed here, we expect to continue to add them if you report them via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).

 ## Popular Nature/Science Reviews